ReCogDrive: A Reinforced Cognitive Framework for End-to-End Autonomous Driving: Limitations

 \section{Limitations}

 Although \name{} achieves state of the art performance on the NAVSIM benchmark, it still faces several limitations.
 These include the difficulty of processing multiple camera inputs, handling video frame sequences, and relatively high inference latency.
-Furthermore, our reinforcement learning is conducted in the non-interactive NAVSIM simulator and cannot interact with a live environment; training in a fully closed-loop environment remains an open challenge.
-Future work may address these issues by designing a 3D vision encoder that aligns with textual features, developing more efficient model architectures, and performing reinforcement learning in interactive closed-loop environments.
+Future work may address these issues by designing a 3D vision encoder that aligns with textual features and developing more efficient model architectures.
 We also plan to deploy and evaluate our model on real vehicles.